M.S. in Data Science & Strategic Analytics

 Students with undergraduate degrees in quantitative subject areas (e.g. science, math, computer science, business) with experience in descriptive statistics, college algebra, data processing/analysis, computer and mathematical skills will make up the vast majority of applications and enrollments.
 A typical applicant would be expected to demonstrate advanced undergraduate coursework in statistics and computing.
 All applicants will be evaluated individually by a faculty committee.

-To be considered for admission to the DSSA master's or certificate program, applicants must submit the following:
+To be considered for admission to the DSSA master's program, applicants must submit the following:

 - Discover Stockton Online Application

 - Application fee: $50 (non-refundable), submitted with your online application

 - Three current letters of recommendation sent electronically via the Discover Stockton Application (preferably at least one from a faculty member).

 - Official transcripts from all colleges/universities attended (including Stockton) showing successful completion of a baccalaureate degree from a regionally-accredited institution.